Remote Monitoring - A unified view for auditing, detecting and recording relevant key management security events

 1. Monitor for unauthorized administrative access to systems to ensure that unapproved key management operations are not performed.

-3. Monitor the key in production environment to ensure that the key has been generated and deployed properly.
+3. Monitor the key in a production environment to ensure that the key has been generated and deployed properly.
 If a corrupted key is deployed too quickly without proper examination, the results could be catastrophic.

-4. A key management system (KMS) should audit every security relevant event by detecting and recording the following details:
+4. A key management system (KMS) should audit every security-relevant event by detecting and recording the following details:

 • Type of event